HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf236.md

 === "On-Premises"
     In CF219, a feature was introduced where [DX version 9.5 is automatically applied](../../deployment/install/traditional/cf_install/index.md) to an 8.5 or 9.0 installation if the configuration setting `install_95=true` is set.
 Note that a later CF might apply 9.5 by default unless you set `install_95=false`.
 This statement is not a guarantee of future releases or their features.

+## Digital Experience 9.0 and 9.5 Versions

+### Windows Server 2025 now supported

+You can now deploy HCL DX on Windows Server 2025.
+For more information about supported platforms, refer to [Supported configurations - Windows family](../../get_started/system_requirements/traditional/supported_config.md#windows-family).

 ## Digital Experience 9.5 Container Version